KittyGiraudel/site/_posts/2014-02-06-calc-css-riddle.md

 ## Pushing things further with Sass

-What's interesting when you put things on paper before coding is you quickly become aware of what would be good stored in a variable.
-And if you're using a CSS preprocessor, making this whole grid system working on no more than a couple of variables is within easy reach.
+What’s interesting when you put things on paper before coding is you quickly become aware of what would be good stored in a variable.
+And if you’re using a CSS preprocessor, making this whole grid system working on no more than a couple of variables is within easy reach.

 There are 3 things we could store: